 Shin splints, avoid the NY Times advice if you want to get out of pain.

-Common wisdom is stretching and rest, and unfortunately, this is the advice given in a recent NY Times answer (read here)
+The common wisdom is stretching and rest, and unfortunately, this is the advice given in a recent NY Times answer (read here).

-Shin splints is actually just a symptom of problems with the way you walk.
+Shin splints are actually just a symptom of problems resulting from the way you walk.
 It is most common in those with flexible flat arches and those whose feet flare out.
 These types of people are referred to as overpronators.

 When the foot is shaped like this, it works inefficiently, and the tendons of the peroneal and tibialis muscles must work harder.
 The result is the surrounding myofascia (connective tissue) shortens, the muscles which insert directly into the bone can irritate and even become scarred at their insertions, causing pain along the shin bone.